 After the apparitions of Our Lady of Fatima, the feast of the Immaculate Heart of Mary was instituted for the universal Church by Pope Pius XII in 1944.
 The feast was originally celebrated on August 22nd, the octave day of the Solemnity of the Assumption.
 It was later moved to the Saturday following the feast of the Sacred Heart, so that the Two Hearts would appear side-by-side, Friday and Saturday, on the liturgical calendar.
 August 22nd was then made the feast of the Queenship of the Blessed Virgin Mary, connecting the Assumption to her reign in heaven (the 4th and 5th Glorious Mysteries of the Holy Rosary).

 Today, while the feast of the Most Sacred Heart of Jesus is a Solemnity, the feast of the Immaculate Heart of Mary remains on the level of a memorial.
-Hopefully, as the messages of Our Lady of Fatima spreads on this centenary anniversary, the Immaculate Heart of Mary will enjoy a special place in the heart of each and every Catholic around the world.
+Hopefully, as the requests of Our Lady of Fatima are more widely heeded, the Immaculate Heart of Mary will enjoy a special place in the heart of each and every Catholic around the world.
 Our Lady of Fatima, pray for us!